Updated: Oct 1, 2022

-Melt tension in a common stress hot spot with these shoulder exercises.
+Melt tension in the shoulders, a common stress hot spot, with these two shoulder exercises.

-We hunch over smartphones, computers, tables and while driving.
+We hunch over smartphones, computers and tables, and while driving.
 We even hunch over our lunch.
 No wonder why so many of us are walking around with tight, tense and stiff shoulders—an area of mega stress and tension.

 How tense are your shoulders?
 A simple test: Take your hands to your shoulders and start to massage them.
 Notice if there are any knots (you may have collected many!) and massage those areas for a few deep breaths.